 Control is achieved by enforcing a configurable policy on controlled protocol traffic to and from the Internal Network users.
 The policy may include authentication, authorization, content filtering, and auditing.
 In addition, the ProxySG provides optimization of data transfer between ProxySG nodes on a WAN.
 Optimization is achieved by enforcing a configurable policy (WAN Optimization SFP) on traffic traversing the WAN.

-The ProxySG 600 is validated at the following FIPS 140-2 Section levels in Table 1:
+The ProxySG 9000 is validated at the following FIPS 140-2 Section levels: